tachibana-J/res_mods/README.md

     &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;e.
 Nation names are changed to mimic a WWII environment, displayed in Japanese (kanji);

-    &nbsp;&nbsp;E. Modules of Asian ships, mostly IJN for now, are changed to be as historically accurate as technically allowed:
+    &nbsp;&nbsp;E. Modules of Asian ships, mostly IJN for now, are changed to be as historically accurate as technically allowed.
+Exceptions:

-    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Exceptions:

     &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;a. 古鷹の後期主砲(tech.)